benny-edlund/task-pool/docs/tutorial.md

     return 0;
 }
 ```
-The program above will safely execute the entire pipeline before returning.
-As the last binary operator concludes it leaves a temporary Pipe object that owns a valid future and since the destrcution of this temporary must occur prior to executing the next line we are guarenteed no dangling work is left over when returning.
+As the last binary operator concludes it leaves a temporary Pipe object that owns a valid future and since the destruction of this temporary must occur prior to executing the next expression we are guarenteed no dangling work is left over when returning.

 `Pipe` objects that are captured are also `future-like` objects and can as such be used as lazy arguments to other tasks.